bhk/rio/concepts.md

 assertions about values.
 This is not just a problem for dabblers, novices, or the less educated or less intelligent.
-The "[too many languages](#too-many-languages)" problem means that even experts working in software often find themselves dabbling in some language.
+The "[too many languages](#too-many-languages)" problem means that even experts working in software often find themselves dabbling in one language or another.
 Every language should pull its own weight, and some languages are too heavyweight.

 Languages that support dynamic typing are more powerful.
 Functions in a dynamic language are inherently polymorphic.
 Without polymorphism or "generics" we end up writing essentially the same function again and again.
 Statically typed languages require complex type systems for even modest degrees of polymorphism.

 Large projects in statically typed language often end up implementing their